 Cook the granola until golden, but don’t expect it to be hard when you remove it from the oven.
 It will harden as it cools.

 Be sure to stir and re-spread the granola immediately after you remove it from the oven, otherwise it will stick to the pan.
-If you prefer chunkier granola full of tasty vanilla oat clusters, cook the mixture on parchment paper, don’t stir it while it cooks, and allow it to cool slightly before stirring once removed from the oven.
+If you prefer chunkier granola full of tasty vanilla oat clusters, cook on parchment paper, don’t stir while it cooks, and allow to cool slightly before stirring once removed from the oven.

 Add the dried fruit once the granola cools to prevent it from hardening.

-- Vanilla: can substitute half with almond extract.
-You could even substitute ½ teaspoon coconut extract for a coconut vanilla granola variation.
+- Vanilla: be sure to use real vanilla extract, not the imitation kind.
+You can substitute half with almond extract.
+You could also substitute ½ teaspoon coconut extract for a coconut vanilla granola variation.

 - Oats: while we prefer rolled or old-fashioned oats, quick oats work too!
 We don’t recommend using steel cut oats.